 The mortar must be softer than the material with which the wall is constructed.
 The indication must be subservient to the material with which the wall is constructed and visually assume a secondary function.

 Types of Pointing In Brick Construction

+It is made for cement-pointing mortar and lime mortar joints.
 Exposed joints are considered the weakest and most vulnerable points from which rainwater or moisture can enter.

 Mortar for Pointing Works

 - 1: 2 lime mortar (1 fat lime: 2 sand)

 - 1: 3 cement mortar (1 cement: 3 sand)

 All masonry joints are joined to a depth of 20 mm, while the mortar is still soft.
 The joints and surfaces are cleaned and then completely wet.